Twelve Crowded Hours

-Twelve Crowded Hours is a 1939 film directed by Lew Landers and starring Richard Dix and Lucille Ball.
+Twelve Crowded Hours is a 1939 drama film directed by Lew Landers and starring Richard Dix and Lucille Ball.

 Plot

 When the brother of his girlfriend Paula Sanders is accused of murder, reporter Nick Green tries to clear him.

 He suspects gangster George Costain of the crime.
 Nick steals a satchel of Costain's policy racket receipts, placing his life and Paula's in great danger.